 An executive order should be sufficient to establish

 whose only violation of law is being settled in the USA without

-Morton Memo—linked at the
+Morton Memo—linked from the end

-bottom of this file—
+of this essay—

 appeared one day